clovato/Simple_Selenium_test_frameowrk/README.md

 Simple Python Browser Testing Framework README
 =====================
-you should first make sure you have python and pip installed on your system
+make sure you have python and pip installed on your system.

-then you will first need to install all requirements(remove sudo if in windows):
+you first need to install all the needed python packages(remove sudo if in windows):

 .. sourcecode:: bash